Well-defined expression

 In mathematics, a well-defined expression or unambiguous expression is an expression whose definition assigns it a unique interpretation or value.
 Otherwise, the expression is said to be not well defined, ill defined or ambiguous.
 A function is well defined if it gives the same result when the representation of the input is changed without changing the value of the input.
 For instance, if $f$ takes real numbers as input, and if $f(0.5)$ does not equal $f(1/2)$ then $f$ is not well defined (and thus not a function).
-The term well defined can also be used to indicate that a logical expression is unambiguous or uncontradictory.
+The term well-defined can also be used to indicate that a logical expression is unambiguous or uncontradictory.

 A function that is not well defined is not the same as a function that is undefined.
-For example, if $f(x)=\frac{1}{x}$, then even though $f(0)$ is undefined does not mean that the function is not well defined – but simply that 0 is not in the domain of $f$.
+For example, if $f(x)=\frac{1}{x}$, then even though $f(0)$ is undefined, this does not mean that the function is not well defined; rather, 0 is not in the domain of $f$.